poudelpratik/dcm-rust/wasm-generator/readme.md

 ## Supplying Configuration

-Following is a list of configuration variables that can be supplied to the WASM Generator:
+Following is a list of configuration variables that can be supplied to the wasm-generator:

 - `project`:
     - The path to the project for which WASM modules are to be generated.